Complex Saddles of Charged-AdS Gravitational partition function: Charged AdS Schwarzschild black hole

 for $d=4$ and $d=5$ respectively.
 Defining a new variable $x=r_+^2$, these equations can be made cubic and quartic in $x$ given by:

 for $d=4$ and $d=5$ respectively.

-Similar to the $AdS_{4}$, we proceed with the same approach of analyzing the discriminant of the above equation, which serves as a good candidate to identify the nature of the saddle point solutions (The nature of the saddles for arbitrary $\beta > 0$ with various regimes of $q$ is illustrated in Fig.(\ref{fig:stokes_jump_1})) for nature of saddle for given with any value of $\beta>0$) .
+Similar to the $AdS_{4}$, we proceed with the same approach of analyzing the discriminant of the above equation, which serves as a good candidate to identify the nature of the saddle point solutions (The nature of the saddles for arbitrary $\beta > 0$ with various regimes of $q$ is illustrated in Fig.(\ref{fig:stokes_jump_1})).
 For the quartic equation (the second equation in \ref{eq:saddle_eq_d_4_d_5}), the discriminant $\D$ is found to be negative for any value of $q$.
 This implies that, in the extremely low temperature limit, i.e., $\beta \to \infty$, $AdS_{6}$ has one real positive saddle, a real negative saddle and the rest are complex conjugate pairs.
 Implementing the Picard Lefschetz technique, we obtain that only the real positive saddle is relevant and contributes to the partition function.
 However, unlike $AdS_{6}$ case, the sign of $AdS_{5}$ discriminant depends on the value of charge $q$.
 To be precise, the discriminant of the cubic equation $\D$ (first equation in \ref{eq:saddle_eq_d_4_d_5}) is given by: \beq \D = l^4 q^2 (l^4 - 27 q^2)/4 \, . \eeq For $q^2 < l^2/27$, the above discriminant is negative, while for $q^2 > l^2/27$ it is positive and vanishes for $q^2 = l^2/27$.
 Irrespective of the discriminant sign, there always exists one real positive saddle, one real negative saddle, and the rest are complex conjugate saddles.
-The nature of Among these, only the real positive saddle is the relevant and contributing saddle to the path integral.
+The nature of Among these, only the real positive saddle is the relevant and contributing saddle to the partition function.
 These situations are illustrated in the figure (\ref{fig:AdS_56}).